travis-ci/docs-travis-ci-com/user/uploading-artifacts.md

 ### Build Config Reference

-Have a look at the [Artifacts](https://config.travis-ci.com/ref/job/addons/artifacts) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Artifacts](https://config.travis-ci.com/ref/job/addons/artifacts) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).